Benefits & More

 Fitness has become a new obsession and eating healthy is a must essential!
 More and more people are leaning towards a fat-free diet, fruits and vegetables and most importantly millets!
 Finger millet is one such highly regarded millet which is also called ragi millet in Hindi or ragi grain or finger millet grain.
-Finger millet or ragi is listed as one of the neutral millet and we also offer other neutral millet such as pearl millet & proso millet.
+Finger millet is a neutral millet, boasts the highest protein and mineral content among cereals and millets, making it an excellent choice for daily nutrition.

 - Finger millet is so rich in protein that it can be a great source of protein for vegetarians.

-- Ragi is a rich source of minerals such as calcium, phosphorous, potassium and iron and thus helps to maintain healthy bone density.
+- Finger millet is a rich source of minerals such as calcium, phosphorous, potassium and iron and thus helps to maintain healthy bone density.

-- Ragi millet contains high dietary fibre and beneficial phytochemicals essential to control sugar levels.
+- Finger millet contains high dietary fibre and beneficial phytochemicals essential to control sugar levels.